biosustain/apoptosis/report.md

 - For each technical replicate, measurements of total cell volume at 24 hour intervals for between 3 and 5 days.

-Replicates of the same clone are biologically identical, though we expect some variation in measurements due to the experimental conditions.
+Replicates of the same clone are taken to be biologically identical, though we expect some variation in measurements due to the experimental conditions.
 Clones with the same design are expected to be similar, with some degree of clonal variation that may differ depending on the design.
 There is no prior information